TerjeBruoygard/SyberiaServer/README.md

 ### This mod is the property of the DAYZ community, so you can modify and use it on your servers and projects at your discretion.
-### Sale of this mod or mods containing the code of the Syberia project is prohibited!
+##### - Sale of this mod or mods containing the code of the Syberia project is prohibited!
+##### - You are obliged to indicate the authors of the mod if you use the Syberia mod or parts of it in your projects/servers.
+##### - All modified versions of the Syberia mod must be publicly available on github and be forks of the original mod.
+##### - It is allowed to repack and modify the mod only with the indication of the authorship of the original mod present on the steam workshop page and in the game as watermark.
+##### - Monetization of dayz servers using this mod is allowed.

 # How to build server PBO:
 1. Create SyberiaServer folder on your P: drive.